SimoDR/communities-crime-eda/README.md

 In this repository, there are two files:

 - `script_code.Rmd`: R Markdown notebook with the source code for the analysis;
-- `report.pdf`: a report in which we summerize the analysis process and the statistical results.
+- `report.pdf`: a report in which we summarize the analysis process and the statistical results.